udo-munk/z80pack/doc/README-asm.txt

 Option o:
 To override the default name of the output file.
 Without this option the name of the output file becomes the name of the input file, but with the extension ".bin" or ".hex".
-The output file has a maximum path length of 2048 characters.

 Option l:
 Without this option no list file will be generated.
 With -l a list file with the name of the source file but extension ".lis" will be generated.
-An optional file name path (2048 characters maximum) may be added to this option.
+An optional file name path may be added to this option.

 Option d:
 This option predefines symbols with a value of 0 and may be used